labtroll/KiCad-Simulations/README.md

 # KiCad 8 Simulation Projects

-The subfolders contain KiCad 8 projects with schematics containing ngspice simulations, created by [Holger Vogt](https://forum.kicad.info/u/holger), originally published in a [KiCad forum post](https://forum.kicad.info/t/more-simulation-examples-for-kicad-eeschema-ngspice/45546)
+The subfolders contain KiCad 7.99/8.0 projects with schematics containing ngspice simulations, created by [Holger Vogt](https://forum.kicad.info/u/holger), originally published in a [KiCad forum post](https://forum.kicad.info/t/more-simulation-examples-for-kicad-eeschema-ngspice/45546)

-Some of these circuits were presented by Holger in a Youtube video [FOSDEM 2024 - ngspice circuit simulator stand alone and embedded into kicad](https://www.youtube.com/watch?v=hnkTLkVplBI).
+Some of the circuits were presented by Holger in a Youtube video [FOSDEM 2024 - ngspice circuit simulator stand alone and embedded into kicad](https://www.youtube.com/watch?v=hnkTLkVplBI).

 :warning: Directories in this repository are named after the top level folder name in the original 7z file and may differ from the xxx.7z file name and the contained xxx.kicad_pro project file.
 This should probably be refactored to follow KiCad best practices of naming the folder the same as the contained `.kicad_pro` file.
 This is not a trivial task, as several of the original 7z archives contain multiple `.kicad_pro` project files.

+For convenience, here is a link to the [Ngspice User's Manual](https://ngspice.sourceforge.io/docs/ngspice-html-manual/manual.xhtml)

 # Simulation examples for KiCad/Eeschema/ngspice